Tom Matlack responds to comments on a recent story about the Good Men Project Magazine that appeared in the Boston Globe.

 Good Men Project Magazine Publisher Lisa Hickey, Editor Benoit Denizet-Lewis, and I stood proudly on the roof of our office building—like an unlikely rock band posing for an album cover—with the Boston skyline in the background.

 (For some reason I’m holding a chair in the photo—after seeing it, several of my college friends emailed to remind me that I am not allowed to have furniture in high places, since being dubbed “The Couch” in college.
-If you must know why, please buy our book and read my essay, “Crash & Learn.”)
+If you must know why, please get our book (free with premium membership) and read my essay, “Crash & Learn.”)

 Neither the photo, nor the article, was the least bit controversial—but you wouldn’t know it by reading the comments.
 (By the way, the article gets one thing wrong.
 We do write about sports and sex—we just do it differently than other men’s magazines.)